bw57899/meteor-tour/readme.md

 # Meteor Framework - 25 Dec 2012
-This file create from tour video of meteor project from http://www.meteor.com/screencast
+This file create from tour video of meteor project from http://www.meteor.com/screencast The project is use for demo ability of meteor framework by create software that display color name and let people to like it

 ## step 1: initial stage -- create project and git store
 * get meteor from http://win.meteor.com